 Visit Dates for Prospective New Parents

-We have three dates available for parents of children who will be of Reception age in September 2017 to visit the school.
-These will be on Tuesday 18th October at 9.30am, Wednesday 16th November at 9.30am and Thursday 5th January 2017 (Time TBC).
+We have three dates available for parents of children who will be of Reception age in September 2018 to visit the school.
+These will be on Friday 5th October at 9.30am, Friday 19th October at 9.30am and Friday 16th November at 9.30am.
 If you would like to visit the school on either of these dates, please call the school office to reserve a place.
 These events can be quite busy so please ensure you book ahead to avoid disappointment.

 Our office on both sites can be accessed by wheelchair.
 Our infant site has full wheelchair access.
 If you have any other disability and wish to access our site, please contact our school office to discuss your requirements.